Non-Identical Diffusion Models in MIMO-OFDM Channel Generation: Non-Identical Time Embedding for Multi-Antenna OFDM Channels

-As for the backbone NN structure, we adopt the interleave learning scheme based on MLP-Mixer, which has shown incredible performance in similar tasks \cite{mixer, 10942479, tnse}.
-Specifically, we adopt the exactly same backbone NN as in these works with different time embedding methods, which is also illustrated in Fig. \ref{fig:NN}.
+Here, we call back to the specific problem introduced in Section II.
+Specifically, the problem can be stated as follows: Given $\widetilde{\mathbf{H}}$ and $\mathbf{A}$ in \eqref{init}, try to generate the ground truth $\mathbf{H}$.
+Such a problem can be applied to Algorithm \ref{alg:gen} by substituting $\tilde{\bm h}^{(0)}$ with $\widetilde{\mathbf{H}}$ and $\bm{\tau}^{(0)}$ with $\gamma^{-1}(\mathbf{A})$, respectively.
+We note that although the channel here is a two-dimensional complex matrix instead of the real vectors discussed above, the difference only lies in the design of the backbone NN, and the algorithms described above can be directly applied.
+For the backbone NN, we adopt the interleaved learning scheme based on MLP-Mixer, which has shown incredible performance in similar tasks \cite{mixer, 10942479, tnse}.
+Specifically, we adopt the exact same backbone NN as in these works with different time embedding methods, which is also illustrated in Fig. \ref{fig:NN}.